saber3371/Desktop-Awoo/README.md

 - Actually fixing issues that has been there since forever

 ## Long Term milestones
+Late 2019 - Early 2020 : tools for modding your own character
-If Trump wins 2020 : tools for modding your own character
+If Trump wins 2020 : AI Chatbot and tools to create your own